Entropy, products, and bounded orbit equivalence: Introduction

 We begin the main body of the paper in Section~\ref{S-preliminaries} by setting up general notation and reviewing terminology concerning continuous and bounded orbit equivalence and sofic entropy.
 In Section~\ref{SS-sofic SC} we define properties $\sS$-SC and sofic SC for groups, p.m.p.\ actions, and continuous actions on compact metrizable spaces.
 In Section~\ref{SS-without} we determine that a countable group fails to have property sofic SC if it is locally finite or finitely generated and virtually free.
 In Section~\ref{SS-SC} we verify that, for free p.m.p.\ actions, property SC implies property sofic SC, and then use this in conjunction with \cite{KerLi19} to show that (i) for countable amenable groups property sofic SC is equivalent to the group being neither locally finite nor virtually cyclic, and (ii) if a countable group has a w-normal subgroup which is amenable but neither locally finite nor virtually cyclic then the group has property sofic SC.
 In Section~\ref{SS-normal} we prove that if a w-normal subgroup has property sofic SC then so does the ambient group, while in Section~\ref{SS-products} we determine that the product of two countably infinite groups has property $\sS$-SC, where $\sS$ is the collection of product sofic approximations, if and only if at least one of the factors is not locally finite.
 Sections~\ref{SS-invariant cts} and \ref{SS-invariant bounded} show property sofic SC to be an invariant of continuous orbit equivalence for topologically free continuous actions on compact metrizable spaces and of bounded orbit equivalence for free p.m.p.\ actions.
 Section~\ref{S-continuous OE} is devoted to the proof of Theorem~\ref{T-continuous OE}, which together with Theorem~\ref{T-w-normal amenable} and Proposition~\ref{P-product} gives Theorem~\ref{T-cts 1}.
 Finally, in Section~\ref{S-bounded OE} we establish Theorem~\ref{T-bounded OE}, which together with Proposition~\ref{P-product} yields Theorem~\ref{T-measure 1}.

-{\it Acknowledgements.} The first author was partially supported by NSF grant DMS-1800633.
-Preliminary stages of this work were carried out during his six-month stay at the ENS de Lyon in 2017-2018, during which time he held ENS and CNRS visiting professorships and was supported by Labex MILYON/ANR-10-LABX-0070.
+{\it Acknowledgements.} The first author was partially supported by NSF grant DMS-1800633 and was affiliated with Texas A\&M University during the course of the work.
+Preliminary stages were carried out during his six-month stay at the ENS de Lyon in 2017-2018, during which time he held ENS and CNRS visiting professorships and was supported by Labex MILYON/ANR-10-LABX-0070.
 The second author was partially supported by NSF grants DMS-1600717 and DMS-1900746.
+We thank the referee for helpful comments and suggestions.